spacetj/production-readiness/README.md

 What does it mean for an application to be production ready?
 Thankfully industry leaders a lot smarter than me have given this a lot of thought!

-If you havn't come across these resources yet, it is recommended  to go through them before reading this post:
+If you havn't come across these resources yet, it is recommended to go through them first:

 - 📹 [Building Production Ready Application][production-ready-talk] by Michael Kehoe
 - 📕 [Production-Ready Microservices][production-readiness-book] by Susan J. Fowler